TheNeuroneLab/CryptoBot/mathematics.md

 # Mathematical Analysis Documentation for Cryptocurrency Metrics

-This document consolidates the mathematical equations and variables used for fundamental, technical, quantitative, and peer analysis of cryptocurrency metrics.
-It is intended for use in a GitHub repository to provide clear, readable documentation alongside an existing README.
+This document consolidates the mathematical equations and variables used for fundamental, technical, quantitative, and peer analysis of cryptocurrency metrics within the /src folder.

 ## Table of Contents
 1. [Fundamental Analysis](#fundamental-analysis)